 How do I find articles?

 Find articles by searching the library search tool, databases or journals.
 The library search tool searches many databases and covers all subjects.
-Filter on resource type, for example "Articles" or "Newspaper Articles".
-If you are looking for scholarly articles you should filter on "Peer Reviewed Articles".
-As student and researcher you have free access to the articles that the library subscribe to.
+Filter on publication type, for example "Articles" or "Newspaper Articles".
+If you are looking for scholarly journals you should filter on availability "Peer-reviewed".

 The library subscribes to many different databases that you can use to search for articles in your subject.
 There are also other databases in which you can search for example statistics, financial information and geodata.
 You find better search opportunities in a specific subject database.

-The journal list contains printed and electronic journals.
+The library's journal list contains access to our electronic journals and information about our printed journals.
 You find the printed journals in the stacks in the Medical Library and the University Library (stack 1 and 2).
 We display a selection of our printed journals in the Journal Room in the University Library (level 3) and in the Medical Library.

 Contact us via form, chat or phone.
 Here you will also find addresses and opening hours.